vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ### Multiple Sidebars

-If you wish to display different sidebars for different sections of content, first organize your pages into directories for each desired section:
+To display different sidebars for different sections of content, first organize your pages into directories for each desired section:

 ```
 .